About the OU School of Music

 The School of Music at the University of Oklahoma maintains its proud traditions while offering visionary programs that prepare students for an evolving and exciting future.
 An institutional member of the National Association of Schools of Music since 1931, the OU School of Music is the only comprehensive music program in Oklahoma.
 We offer degrees at the Bachelor’s, Master’s and Doctoral levels in all areas of music performance, composition, education, history and theory.
 With 60+ full-time faculty members and 450 music majors, the School of Music presents over 400 performance and scholarly events each year.
 Our world-class music faculty is augmented by an outstanding music facility that includes four state-of-the-art performance halls and a comprehensive Fine Arts Library.
 School of Music graduates occupy prestigious academic and performance positions worldwide.
 Please explore this website in depth to learn more about the OU School of Music, and I invite you to visit our campus to witness how music is a part of the exciting campus life.

 The Mission of the School of Music at The University of Oklahoma is to advance learning, teaching, scholarly and creative activity, and service.
 Faculty and students will actively promote and contribute to the teaching profession, discover knowledge as performers and researchers, and enhance the discipline of music through professional service at the national and international levels.
-Established in 1903, the School of Music was the second School established on the OU campus and has been an Institutional Member of the National Association of Schools of Music since 1931.
-The only doctoral granting music school in Oklahoma, the OU School of Music will serve its constituents through the artistic and scholarly productivity of its faculty, students and alumni.
-The University of Oklahoma will award music degrees in the areas of composition, education, musicology, performance and theory.
-The School of Music at OU will maintain its traditions while offering programs that prepare students for an evolving and exciting future.
+Established in 1903, the School of Music was the second School formed on the OU campus and has been an Institutional Member of the National Association of Schools of Music since 1931.
+As the only doctoral-granting music school in Oklahoma, the OU School of Music will serve its constituents through the artistic and scholarly productivity of its faculty, students, and alumni.
+The University of Oklahoma awards music degrees in the areas of composition, education, musicology, pedagogy, performance, and theory.
+The School of Music at OU maintains its traditions while offering programs that prepare students for an evolving and exciting future.

 Diversity, Equity, Inclusion, and Belonging in the School of Music